Looking for Diner en Blanc recipes or summer garden party ideas? Keep reading!

 Photography for The Rose Table en Blanc provided by Katie Nixon Photography.

 Guests of Le Diner en Blanc wear pure white, not ivory, not eggshell: snow white.
 Even the shoes are white.
 It really is one of the best events of the year if you love dressing up like me.
 After all, it’s not very often you get to wear a fascinator to dinner!
+My guests looked so chic in their all-white ensembles.

 For The Rose Table en Blanc, I recycled my ensemble from Diner en Blanc Dallas 2015 because, well, I loved it, so why not?
 I adored Dawn’s look: a simple white dress with loads of pearls, a white fascinator, a white watch, and a fabulous white rose cocktail ring.